Jordan Walne: Salford Red Devils (2013-17)

-2013

 Walne made his senior début for Salford on 21 April 2013, in a Challenge Cup match against the Gloucestershire All Golds.
 Walne made his Super League début on 4 August 2013, in the Salford Red Devils' fixture against Huddersfield.

 Hull Kingston Rovers (2018)

-2018

 In October 2017, Walne signed a one-year deal to play for Hull Kingston Rovers in the Super League.

 It was revealed on 10 October 2018, that Walne would be departing Hull Kingston Rovers following a restructure of the club's on field personnel.

 Leigh Centurions (2018)

-2018

 It was revealed on 26 July 2018, that Walne would spend the remainder of the 2018 rugby league season at Leigh.
 On a loan basis from his parent-club Hull Kingston Rovers.

 Walne was followed to Leigh club by two of his current Hull Kingston Rovers teammates in Will Dagger and Josh Johnson as part of the same loan deal.
 Walne made his Leigh début against the Sheffield Eagles on 29 July 2018, in a 34-10 triumph in the Championship league competition.

-Barrow Raiders (2019 - present)
+Barrow Raiders (2019-22)

-2019

 Ahead of the start of the 2019 rugby league season, Walne signed a one-year contract to play for the Barrow Raiders.
 Walne made his début for the Barrow Raiders on 3 February 2019, in an 18-22 victory over Batley.
 Walne scored his first try for the Barrow Raiders on 24 March 2019, during a 26-33 defeat by Swinton.
+Walne left Barrow Raiders in February 2022.

 Dual-registration

-Walne has featured on dual-registration for several clubs including, Oldham (two separate registrations, 2013 and 2017), Workington Town, North Wales Crusaders, Halifax R.L.F.C. and the York City Knights.
+Walne has featured on dual-registration for several clubs, including, Oldham (two separate registrations, 2013 and 2017), Workington Town, North Wales Crusaders, Halifax R.L.F.C. and the York City Knights.